-Duroxite® 300 Wire is suitable for single-layer or double-layer deposit with both stringer bead and oscillation bead.
+Duroxite® 300 Wire is suitable for single or double-layer deposit with both stringer and oscillation beads.
 It naturally reveals stress-relief cracks after welding.
-Preheating, interpass temperature, and pose-weld heat treatment are as needed according to base metal recommendations.
-If welding fume generation is a concern, a gas shielded arc welding process is highly recommended.
-When welding, slightly drag angle is preferred for a better performance.
-If welding with downhill or uphill position, reduced wire feed speed and voltage are preferred to apply.
+Preheating, inter-pass temperature, and post-weld heat treatment are as needed according to the base metal recommendations.
+If welding fume generation is a concern, a gas shielded arc welding process is recommended.
+A slight drag angle is preferred for better performance while welding.
+If welding with downhill or uphill positions, reduced wire feed speed and voltage are preferred.
 Duroxite® 300 Wire is designed to weld on carbon steel or low alloy steel substrates experiencing severe wear for both dry and wet (slurry) abrasive environments at ambient or elevated temperatures up to 600°C (1100°F).
 Duroxite® 300 Wire is not compatible with austenitic alloys.
-Duroxite® 300 Wire is an excellent alternative hardfacing wire to tungsten carbide hardfacing wire.
+Duroxite® 300 Wire is an excellent alternative to tungsten carbide hardfacing wire.

 Duroxite® 300 WIRE is mainly designed to use for hardfacing any steel substrates (not compatible with austenitic alloys) undergoing extremely severe wear in mining, power generation, cement, oil sand, steel production, waste handling, and pulp and paper industries.
 Typical examples include: